 “Think creatively if you have limited professional experience or are switching industries.
 You can share stories from different aspects of your life as long as they demonstrate the skills (problem-solving, multitasking, teamwork) that the employer is looking for.
 When in doubt, consider projects you’ve completed as a way of explaining how you accomplish tasks.”

-– Christine C., career expert
+– Christine C., career expert at edX

 While this step may seem obvious, it’s important to take a few minutes to ensure logistics don’t stop you from getting a job.